 Thirdly, E-Squared, By Pam Grout.
 This is one of my favorite authors.
 I love her voice when she reads her book on Audible.
 She gives you actual experiments in this book so that you can test out all the principles that you’re reading in the other group.
 I love it and it’s a way to prove to yourself that this “woo woo” stuff is all actually real.

 Lastly, thank you so much for taking the time to read about these Books for the Spiritually Curious!
 I hope this gives you some ideas about how to easily get more information as you dive into these new principles!
-I love to help you celebrate life through positivity!
+I love to help you celebrate life through party decorations and personal development!
 But above all, I’d love to connect with you.
 Reach out to me on Instagram and let’s chat.
 Get started celebrating your life!
 Grab your FREE gratitude journal printable or by subscribing to my podcast, The Celebration Effect Podcast!
 I can’t wait to connect with you more.

 xoxo, Lindsay (LA)